 Lars Tyge Nielsen provides an interpretation of N(d1) and N(d2) and an explanation behind the difference between N(d1) and N(d2) under the Black Scholes Model.
 He does this by considering the value of European call option on a stock which pays no dividends prior to the expiry date of the option as given by the following formula:

 C= SN(d1) – Xe-rtN(d2)

-Where C is value of the European call option
+Where C is the value of the European call option

 S is the current value of the stock price